 1 - Turbidity is a measure of the cloudiness of the water.
 We test it because it is a good indicator of the effectiveness of our filtration system.
-Our highest turbidity measurements for the year occurred in February, (0.12 NTU).
+Our highest turbidity measurements for the year occurred in November, (0.12 NTU).
 State regulations require that turbidity must always be below 1 NTU.
 The regulations require that 95% of the turbidity samples collected have measurements below 0.3 NTU.

-- 2 The level presented represents the 90th percentile of the 10 sites tested.
+2 - The level presented represents the 90th percentile of the 10 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
 In this case, 10 samples were collected at your water system and the 90th percentile value was the 9th highest result.
-The action level for copper was not exceeded at any of the sites tested. - 3 The level presented represents the 90^{th} percentile of the 10 samples collected, which was 1.3 ppb.
-The action level for lead was not exceeded at any of the 10 sites tested. - 4 This level represents the annual quarterly average calculated from data collected. - 5 Repeat coliform samples were collected as required and were all negative for bacteria, as such, this positive sample was never confirmed.
+The action level for copper was not exceeded at any of the sites tested.

+3 - The level presented represents the 90th percentile of the 10 samples collected.
+The action level for lead was not exceeded at any of the 10 sites tested.

+4 - This level represents the annual quarterly average calculated from data collected.